 Educational Qualifications

-It should be noted that MOM pays particular attention to a candidate’s qualifications.
-For example, applicants who hold diploma or degree certifications from India and China will have to either submit additional documentation in the form of transcripts and marksheets, or get their certifications verified through official channels.
+Note that MOM pays particular attention to a candidate’s qualifications.
+For example, applicants who hold a diploma or degree certifications from India and China will have to either submit additional documentation in the form of transcripts and marksheets, or get their certifications verified through official channels.

 MOM also does not accept certifications in foreign languages, so employers and their applicants should arrange for certifications to be translated by an MOM-certified translator, or an embassy.